intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 - There are generally no repeated pitches
     - Meaning that static and oblique motion do not occur in first species because they both require at least one voice to repeat pitches
 - The line should have a clear high (or low) point.
-    - Repeating the highest or lowest pitch undermines the climax.
+    - Repeating the highest pitch--or lowest if the contour arcs downward--undermines the climax.
+A strong melody will have a clear beginning, middle, and end, so having multiple climaxes muddies this journey.
 - Leaps should be used sparingly, because too many leaps imply certain types of harmony that were not common in this style.
     - Leaps should always be aproached and left by step, preferably in contrary motion.
     - You may sometimes leap to or from the climax.